couchbaselabs/ToDoLite-Android/tutorial.md

 ### Getting started

 Let us get the ToDoLite [repository][1] cloned to your computer.
-First open up Terminal all and run the commands below:
+First open up the Terminal and run the commands below:

 ## Get the code